ZigliLucien/ziglilucien.github.io/WeatherNotes/alert.md

 <p>
-   <h2>Freeze Warning issued October 16 at 9:53AM CDT until October 17 at 7:00AM CDT by NWS Paducah KY</h2>
+   <h2>Freeze Warning issued October 16 at 1:21PM CDT until October 17 at 7:00AM CDT by NWS Paducah KY</h2>
    <div style="font-size:120%">* WHAT...Sub-freezing temperatures as low as 29 expected.

-      * WHERE...Ports of southeast Missouri, southern Illinois and far northwest Kentucky.
+      * WHERE...Portions of southern Illinois, western Kentucky, and southeast Missouri.

       * WHEN...From midnight tonight to 7 AM CDT Thursday.